I’ve finally gotten to a place with cooking where it’s become fun.

 - HUSBAND, WE DON’T HAVE THIS INGREDIENT, WHAT CAN I USE INSTEAD?
 WHY CAN I USE THIS AND NOT THAT?

 - I start cooking before I’m hungry.
 (It’s a breakthrough!)

 - I’ve figured out what kind of food I like.
-I have decent recipes to chose from.
+I have decent recipes to choose from.
 I make notes on the recipes about what worked and what didn’t.
 The food I’m making turns out good more often.

 It took ten years or so to go from reluctance to enjoyment.
-There’s still a lot of STEPHEN, WILL YOU COME LOOK AT THIS?
+There’s still a lot of HUSBAND, WILL YOU COME LOOK AT THIS?
 IS IT DONE?
 But I’m getting a vague understanding of why some ingredients are included (thickeners, flavor profile, to keep things together).